-The AT25XE041D device supports both direct and indirect addressing for accessing the Status Registers.
-The indirect addressing method can be used for all six Status Registers, and the direct addressing for the first three Status Registers.
-This means that Status Registers 4 - 6 can only be accessed using the indirect addressing method.
+The AT25FF041A device supports both direct and indirect addressing for accessing the Status registers.
+The indirect addressing method can be used for all five Status registers, and the direct addressing for the first three Status registers.
+This means that Status registers 4 - 5 can only be accessed using the indirect addressing method.

+Historically, Renesas Electronics products have supported at most three Status registers.
 These registers have been accessed using the direct addressing method, where every register has a specific command used to access it and perform read or write operations.
-An example of these commands is as follows:
+An example of these commands is: